onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 # wheel of fortune ==> openness leads to progress
 ██████████████████████████████████████████████████████████████████

 Let's take the wheel of fortune for a spin!
-HA!
+Do you feel lucky? ^^ HA!
 *remove the wheel paper overlay and reveal what's underneath on the board - the connections between the concepts*